Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The OpenBLAS package is straight forward after about ten minutes, $ make and
 $ make install PREFIX=/opt/openblas, for example.
 The scalapach-2.2.2 file is downloaded and expanded.
-At the top directory of SLmake.inc, one should add two parameters "-fallow-argument-mismatch" for Fortran and "-Wno-implicit-function-declaration" for GCC.
+At the top directory of SLmake.inc, one should add two things "-fallow-argument-mismatch" for Fortran and "-Wno-implicit-function-declaration" for gcc.
 Then, the directories of TOOLS, SRC, PBLAS, BLACS and BLACS/INSTALL are automatically executed as "$ make" in these orders, to genarate libscalapack.a.
-It is 11.2 MB for the latest version of Debian 13 (Nov.
+It is 11.2 MB for the latest version of Debian-13 (Nov.
 2025).

 The arch.make file and mpifort for the MPI and OMP cases are the followings (the upper half of the arch.make):